kernelorg-mirror/utils_kernel_ndctl_ndctl/ndctl/ndctl-create-namespace.md

 platform firmware.
 This option supports the suffixes "k" or "K" for KiB, "m" or "M" for MiB, "g" or "G" for GiB and "t" or "T" for TiB.

-    For pmem namepsaces the size must be a multiple of the interleave-width and the namespace alignment (see
+    For pmem namespaces the size must be a multiple of the interleave-width and the namespace alignment (see
     below).